asamuzaK/withExEditorHost/README.md

 Also check the required Node.js version in the host's release note.
 Currently, Node.js v8.9.0 or higher is required.

-Next, open "cmd.exe" on Windows, "terminal" on Linux / Mac, change directory to where you saved withExEditorHost, execute the following command to complete the installation.
+Next, open "cmd.exe" on Windows, "terminal" on Linux / Mac, change directory to where you saved withExEditorHost, execute the following command to complete the installation and setup.

 ```
 > cd path/to/withExEditorHost
-> npm install
+> npm run setup
 ```

 ***